mootools/mootools-core/Docs/Request/Request.md

 ### Properties:

 * running  - (*boolean*) True if the request is running.
 * response - (*object*) Object with text and XML as keys.
-You can access this property in the onSuccess event.
+You can access this property in the 'success' event.

 ### Returns: